30 Quick and Easy Italian Side Dishes You Need to Try

 From a gooey ball of burrata to a simple bowl of marinated heirloom tomatoes, Italian side dishes are just as delicious as the heaping bowls of pasta that take center stage.
-Whether you’re serving up a Tuscan-inspired feast or you’re just in the mood for minestrone, here are 17 Italian-style side dishes to try.
+Whether you’re serving up a Tuscan-inspired feast or you’re just in the mood for minestrone, here are the 30 best Italian side dishes to try.

 In Rome, you’ll find these on the menu as fiori di zucca fritti—and they’re just as delicious as they sound in Italian.
 Zucchini blossoms are lightly battered and fried, then stuffed with Parmesan, mozzarella and anchovies.